 So you posted on Facebook that you’re looking for a place to live.
 You read the fine print of every ad on yad2.co.il.
-You asked everyone – from your grandmother to your elementary school bestie – for help, and you were probably one of 50 people who showed up to see the place.
-And now the place is yours for the asking!
+You asked everyone for help, and now you found a nice space at a location and price that works for you.
+And it is almost yours!

-But before you commit, make sure to check these tips so that in the future you don’t regret signing the lease:
+But before you commit, make sure to check these tips so that you won’t regret signing the lease:

 Before signing a letter of engagement with a real estate agent, make sure that:

 - The realtor holds a valid real estate license.

 - The letter of engagement you sign specifies the rent (i.e., monthly payment), the lessor (i.e., the property owner) and the term (i.e., time period) of the lease.